chyyran/cs-isp-ics4u/data structures.md

 ## SRSF Schema Files

 The SRSF Schema format defines a schema for every single record file in the serialization context.
 Named `Schema.srsf`, this file should be the first to be loaded in any serialization context.
 One can consider the schema file to be a special case of Record, as they are serialized just the same as a normal record.
 However, they are privileged in that the `Schema.srsf` need not a schema specified for itself, and the Schema format is the only format specified to have metadata in it's definitions; thus each record shape will be different, unlike normal records.
+These schema files are usually used for deserialization, and for machine parsing of various record formats.

 ```
 !!schema